pholee/Dear-Data-Diary-Creative-Coding/README.md

 # What does this sketch do?

-### A fun interactable processing sketch that reads data from an excel file containing select information about my day-to-day schedule.
+### A fun interactable processing sketch that reads data from an text file containing select information about my day-to-day schedule.
-Click on my personal icon on to play an animation (can be sped up or slowed down) of the day/night cycle over the course of a week in november.
+Click on my personal icon on to play an animation (can be sped up or slowed down) of the day/night cycle over the course of a week in November.
 Discover my questionable sleep schedule and and travel habits through visual clues.

 The information above can also be interpreted through more usual visual display from the launch page.